 Ignore Where the Herd is Going: If you look around, and take your lead from where the herd is going, you may be disappointed.
-Many are taking a casual approach, allowing children and neighborhood usage to drive their decision making.
+Many are taking a casual approach, allowing children and neighborhood usage to drive their decision-making.
 Yet, the statistics would argue that this is not wise, as a child’s mind is not prepared to deflect adequately all the threats outlined above…without your willingness to set strong limits.
 And this will position you outside the herd of parents following the movement toward more and more screen time.
 Stop.
 Walk away from the herd.

 We Call the Shots: It’s important for children to understand that the gadget may be theirs, and given to them as a gift, but it’s important to make it clear that mom and dad still call the shots.
 In other words, it’s important for parents to take a strong position from day one and establish that the adults will be setting limits…whether the child or adolescent likes it or not.

 We Will Monitor Your Activity: It’s critical that children or teens understand your position on their new gadget.
 It’s theirs to use, but parents will monitor use.
 I suggest reminding yourself that you can trust a child to be a child, and a teen to be a teen.
 In other words, even the best can be tempted by peers and the right persuasive message from an ill-intended source.
-Even the brightest and wisest is prone to the addictive elements described above.
+Even the brightest and wisest are prone to the addictive elements described above.

-I am not a fan of suggesting to children or teens that their phone can be used for private discussions.
+I am not a fan of suggesting to children or teens that their phones can be used for private discussions.
 Instead, suggest that you will be watching and keeping them honest.
 They may balk, and many do.
 But, if the gift is given with this understanding, then you are remaining honest and transparent.
 This is critical.

 Here are the Limits: Clearly explain and establish what the limits will be.
-Depending upon their age, the websites they can visit, the games they can play and the time on screen will all change.
+Depending upon their age, the websites they can visit, the games they can play, and the time on screen will all change.
 But take a conservative view on this, and set clear limits in advance.
 And, don’t be flexible with those limits.
 Do not open yourselves up to negotiation and arguments over the limits.
 Just stick to it.

 Don’t Try to Control Kids.
-Control the Device: This process gets quite easy, if you invest in learning how to manage the devices easily, rather than trying to control your children with repeated verbal commands to ‘turn it off.’
-Life at home can be calm and easeful, if you focus on controlling the devices from your phone and teaching limits with consequences.
+Control the Device: This process gets quite easy if you invest in learning how to manage the devices easily, rather than trying to control your children with repeated verbal commands to ‘turn it off.’
+Life at home can be calm and easeful if you focus on controlling the devices from your phone and teaching limits with consequences.

 When you bring these together, you can rest well at night.
 You can teach important lessons without conflict, and set up the future for a more easeful transition to more technology.
 Have a wonderful Holiday Season.